zhixuan312/LaundryButler/readme.txt

 FUNCTION CHECKLIST
 -----------------------------------------------------
-CUSTOMERS
+CUSTOMER USE CASES

-- Sign up an account with an optional referring username.
+- Sign up an account with no referring customer ID.
+- Sign up an account with referrer's customer ID.
+- Award referrer and referent one free dry cleaning if a valid referrer's customer ID is entered during signup.
+- Randomly generate verification code upon customer registration (set account status to Pending).
+- Email verification code to customer.
-- Enter verification code if manual signup.
+- Enter verification code if manual signup (set account status to Verified and clear verification code).
-- Sign up with Facebook with an optional referring username.
+- Sign up with Facebook with an optional referring customer ID.
-- Login with LaundryButler account.
+DONE - Login with LaundryButler account.
-- Login with Facebook account.
+DONE - Login with Facebook account.
-- Link Facebook and LaundryButler account.
+DONE - Link Facebook and LaundryButler account.
 - Add Airbnb username in LaundryButler profile.
-- Logout.
+DONE - Logout.

-- View account details.
+- View account information i.e. number of dry cleaning, number of express cleaning, number of unscheduled boxes
-- Update account information.
+- Update account information i.e. first name, last name, mobile number
 - Change password with confirm password.

 - View addresses.
 - Create address.
 - Update address.
 - Delete address.

-- View credit card info.
-- Create credit card info.
-- Update credit card info.
-- Delete credit card info.
+- Mark an address as Airbnb address if user logs in to LaundryButler from Airbnb.

-- Link with PayPal.
+- Pay with Stripe.
-- Unlink from Paypal.
-- Set a default payment method.
+- Record transaction and transaction line items.
+- Update number of dry cleaning.
+- Update number of express cleaning.
+- Immediately generate boxes according to customers' purchased plan.
+- Immediately generate weekly pickup dates and make it "Scheduled".
+- Randomly generate 3-digit box passcode for each box.

 - Add products to shopping cart.
 - Edit quantity of products on shopping cart.